sebinsua/express-keenio/README.md

 }
 ```

 *NOTE: `blacklistProperties` takes a property name that can be found anywhere inside an object.
 This means that 'passwordHash' would delete properties like intention.query.passwordHash and reaction.passwordHash.
-It does not allow you to specify exact properties at a particular depth like `whitelistProperties.body` and `whitelistProperties.reaction` allow.*
+It does not allow you to specify exact properties at a particular depth like `whitelistProperties.query`, `whitelistProperties.body` and `whitelistProperties.reaction` allow.*

 ### Route Configuration